-Flood of Fire (¼ mile) This gravel trail ascends a small ridge to a viewpoint overlooking the John Day River Valley and a colorful rock formation similar to Cathedral Rock.
+Flood of Fire (0.4 miles round trip) This gravel trail ascends a small ridge to a viewpoint overlooking the John Day River Valley and a colorful rock formation similar to Cathedral Rock.

-Story in Stone (¼ mile) This trail skirts above a small basin of blue-green claystone.
+Story in Stone (0.3 miles round trip) This trail skirts above a small basin of blue-green claystone.
 The formation contains fossils of animals that lived here 25 to 30 million years ago.
-While the trail is partially paved, it does not meet accessibility standards.
+This mostly level trail is partially paved.

-Island in Time (1 mile) This gravel trail ascends to an amphitheater carved out of the blue-green claystones of the John Day Formation.
+Island in Time (1.3 miles round trip) This gravel trail ascends to an amphitheater carved out of the blue-green claystones of the John Day Formation.
 The volcanic ash, now turned to stone, contains a rich variety of vertebrate fossils.
 Interpretive signs and fossil replicas are located along the trail.

-Blue Basin Overlook (3 mile) This loop trail brings you to a spectacular vista overlooking the John Day River Valley.
+Blue Basin Overlook (3.25 mile loop) This trail brings you to a spectacular vista overlooking the John Day River Valley.
 It is dusty in places and may be impassable in wet weather.
-Moderate to strenuous with a 600 ft. elevation gain (and loss.)
+Moderate to strenuous with over 600 ft. elevation gain (and loss.)

-Sheep Rock Overlook Trail (½ mile) Starting at the front gate to the Cant House, this trail ends at an overlook with a great view of the valley and the river.
+Sheep Rock Overlook Trail (½ mile round trip) Starting at the front gate to the Cant House, this trail ends at an overlook with a great view of the valley and the river.

-Thomas Condon Overlook Trail (¼ mile) This trail ends at an overlook with a great view of the valley.
+Thomas Condon Overlook Trail (¼ mile round trip) This trail ends at an overlook with a great view of the valley.
 It begins at the south end of the parking lot.